brkyurun/baykar-quiz-app/README.md

-# Collers - Baykar Design Case
+# Quiz App - Baykar Quiz Case

 A quiz app built using React, Vite, TailwindCSS, and TypeScript.